inkognitro/react-redux-saga-boilerplate/README.md

 8. Basic form components
 9. Prepared testing (see Testing section below)
 10. Dynamic browser support.
 Have a look at [browsersl.ist](http://browsersl.ist/) and paste the content of `.browserslistrc`.
+11. Linting with Airbnb presets

 ## Architecture
 The target was to create a highly maintainable frontend boilerplate.
-To be specific, the criterias were: readable code, flat learning curve, documentation, community support, easy testing.
+To be specific, the criteria was: readable code, flat learning curve, documentation, large community, easy testing.

 So the architecture was divided in three layers:
 1. **Domain Layer**: This is the source of truth layer.
 It holds your business logic, manages your app state, async action logic and side effects.
 Try to put in the most stuff in this layer to reuse it later.
 Never couple specific implementations (e.g. browser cookies or browser history) in this layer.